hds-sandbox/bulk_RNAseq_course/develop/07b_hypothesis_testing.md

     knitr::include_graphics("./img/07b_hypothesis_testing/lrt_time_yesdiff.png")
     ```

-!!! question "**Exercise 1**"

-    You are studying brain maturation and growth patterns in mouse cortex and have obtained RNA-seq data for a total of 31 mice.
-These samples were acquired at 9 developmental stages during the postnatal period of 2-40 days of growth, with at least three replicates at each stage.
-You also have sex information for these mice (16 males and 15 females).

-    1. What is an appropriate hypothesis test if you are testing for expression differences across the developmental stages?
-    2. Provide the line of code used to create the `dds` object.
-    3. Provide the line of code used to run DESeq2.
-    4. The results of the differential expression analysis run identifies a group of genes that spike in expression between the first and second timepoints with no change in expression thereafter.
-How would we go about obtaining fold changes for these genes?

 ## Multiple test correction

 Regardless of whether we use the Wald test or the LRT, each gene that has been tested will be associated with a p-value.
 It is this result which we use to determine which genes are considered significantly differentially expressed.
 However, **we cannot use the p-value directly.**